omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 The weights are learnt in a supervised manner using an algorithm known as "the perceptron's update rule", which is applicable as an online algorithm.
-The update rule is rather heuristic: If there's no error, keep the weights;
+The update rule is rather heuristic: if there's no error, keep the weights;
 otherwise, change the weight of each input in proportion to its magnitude, in the opposite direction of the error.
-If we represent "fire" by 1 and "hold" by 0,  the rule is simply $w\_{i,t+1}\leftarrow w\_{i,t}+\delta(y\_t-\hat{y}\_t)x_i$.
+If "fire" is represented by 1 and "hold" by 0,  the rule is simply $w\_{i,t+1}\leftarrow w\_{i,t}+\delta(y\_t-\hat{y}\_t)x_i$.

 **In [3]:**